ebrahim37/infra-template/README.md

 Butane/Ignition configs and Podman Quadlet services for my 3 'servers':
 - `vps1`: x86_64 VPS with a public IPv4 and IPv6.
 Runs VPN (headscale), DNS (blocky), Caddy with Tinyauth and Pocket ID, and more.
 - `homelab`: x86_64 headless PC on my home network.
 Runs things like media (Jellyfin) and music (Navidrome) servers.
 Backup target for vps1 and other devices.
 - `offsite`: Raspberry Pi 4B booting from a USB-SATA SSD.
-Clones the backups from vps1 for redundancy.
+Clones the backups from homelab for redundancy.

 ## Build